Father-in-law of Europe: Christian IX of Denmark

 Christian IX used to gather his children, children-in-law and grandchildren for the so-called Fredensborg days at Fredensborg Palace north of Copenhagen in the summer time.
-Christian and Louise's grandchildren included King Christian X of Denmark, King George V of the United Kingdom, Emperor Nicholas II of Russia, King Constantine I of Greece and both King Haakon VII and his consort, Queen Maud of Norway.
+Christian and Louise's grandchildren included Kings Christian X of Denmark, George V of the United Kingdom, Constantine I of Greece, Emperor Nicholas II of Russia, and both King Haakon VII and Queen Maud of Norway.

 Nicholas I of Montenegro

 Nicholas I of Montenegro (1841–1921) was the father of: